 1. Invoice Processing Time

-Certainly, the size of the organization and how it is set up has an effect on processing time for invoices.
-Given that invoice approval is one of the biggest hold-ups in the processing of invoices, having an effective automated invoice approval workflow in place will help speed the process up and expedite payments to suppliers, as well as allowing the department to take advantage of any early payment discounts, which are one of the biggest opportunities for reducing costs.
+Certainly, the size of the organization and how it is set up impacts processing time for invoices.
+Given that invoice approval is one of the biggest hold-ups during invoice processing, an effective automated invoice approval workflow speeds up the process and expedites payments to vendors.
+An additional benefit is allowing the department to take advantage of any early payment discounts, which are one of the biggest opportunities for reducing costs.

 2. The Cost to Process a Single Invoice